DoorDool/MadLibs/README.md

 # MadLibs

-This is a game where you have to fill in words to complete to story.
+This is a game works as follow:

+First click on "GET STARTED".

 ![layout](app/src/main/res/drawable/main.png)
 ![layout](app/src/main/res/drawable/main_land.png)

-You have to choose between five stories.
+After that you can choose between five stories.

 ![layout](app/src/main/res/drawable/choise.png)
 ![layout](app/src/main/res/drawable/choise_land.png)

-After that you have to fill in the words without knowing how the story is.
+When you have choosed a story, you have to fill in words.

 ![layout](app/src/main/res/drawable/input.png)
 ![layout](app/src/main/res/drawable/input_land.png)

-When you have fill in all the words the story will show and hopefully it is a funny story.
+If all words are filled in your story appear with your filled in words.
+When you click on "MAKE ANOTHER STORY" you go back to the choise screen and you can make again a story.

 ![layout](app/src/main/res/drawable/story.png)
 ![layout](app/src/main/res/drawable/story_land.png)